MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Manato_Mendoza_DataEngineer/README.md

 - Proper preprocessing, including encoding and scaling, ensured stable and unbiased model training.

--Model performance may be improved further by incorporating text-based features from job descriptions or by applying advanced regression models.
+- Model performance may be improved further by incorporating text-based features from job descriptions or by applying advanced regression models.

 ## 5. How to Run